Programming-0101/TheBook/Topic/B/Examples/Student.md

     public class Student
     {
-        public string Name;                 // The full name of the student public char Gender;                 // Gender can be 'M' or 'F' public int StudentId;               // The school-provided student ID public string Program;              // The course program; e.g.: "CST" public double GradePointAverage;    // GPA is from 1.0 to 9.0 public bool FullTime;               // If the student is enrolled full-time }
+        public string Name;                 // The full name of the student public char Status;                 // Status can be 'C' for Current, 'G' for Graduate or 'W' for Withdrawn public int StudentId;               // The school-provided student ID public string Program;              // The course program; e.g.: "COMP" public double GradePointAverage;    // GPA is from 1.0 to 9.0 public bool FullTime;               // If the student is enrolled full-time }